Monday, February 27, 2023

 Heat oven to 375°.
 Grease a cookie sheet.
 Cream the sugar, butter, shortening, baking soda, baking powder, and salt.

-Add the egg, beat well.
+Add the egg.
+When it is mixed, add the sour milk and beat well.
 Then mix in the flour.

 Drop by the teaspoon onto baking sheets.
 This dough doesn't spread.
 It keeps its shape as you put it onto the pan.
 So if you prefer more neatly-shaped cookies, roll them into small balls before baking.